 We conduct our manufacturing, sales and distribution operations on a worldwide basis and are subject to risks associated with doing business both within and outside the United States.
-In 2020, approximately 64 percent of our total sales were generated outside the United States.
 We expect that international operations and United States export sales will continue to be important to our business for the foreseeable future.
 Both sales from international operations and export sales are subject in varying degrees to risks inherent in doing business outside the United States.
 Such risks include, but are not limited to, the following:

-- risks of political or economic instability, such as Brexit; - unanticipated or unfavorable circumstances arising from host country laws or regulations; - threats of war, terrorism or governmental instability; - changes in tax rates, adoption of new tax laws or other additional tax policies, and other proposals to reform United States and foreign tax laws that impact how United States multinational corporations are taxed on foreign earnings; - restrictions on the transfer of funds into or out of a country; - potential negative consequences from changes to taxation policies; - the disruption of operations from labor and political disturbances; - the imposition of tariffs, import or export licensing requirements and other potential changes in trade policies and relations arising from policy initiatives implemented by the U.S. presidential administration; - exchange controls or other trade restrictions including transfer pricing restrictions when products produced in one country are sold to an affiliated entity in another country; and - government responses to the COVID-19 pandemic.
+- risks of political or economic instability; - unanticipated or unfavorable circumstances arising from host country laws or regulations; - threats of war, terrorism or governmental instability; - changes in tax rates, adoption of new tax laws or other additional tax policies, and other proposals to reform United States and foreign tax laws that impact how United States multinational corporations are taxed on foreign earnings; - restrictions on the transfer of funds into or out of a country; - potential negative consequences from changes to taxation policies; - the disruption of operations from labor and political disturbances; - the imposition of tariffs, import or export licensing requirements and other potential changes in trade policies and relations arising from policy initiatives implemented by the U.S. presidential administration; - exchange controls or other trade restrictions including transfer pricing restrictions when products produced in one country are sold to an affiliated entity in another country; and - government responses to the COVID-19 pandemic.